misimori/misimori.github.io/_pages/research.md

 </figure>

-## Bouyancy-driven motion of elastic micro-posts/sheets by enzymatic reactions in a micro-chamber (Lattice-Boltzman-Immersed-Boundary simulations)
+## Bouyancy-driven motion of elastic micro-posts/sheets by enzymatic reactions (Lattice-Boltzman-Immersed-Boundary simulations)

 ### Using chemical reactions to generate patterns and design rules